|

 some new problems when the time comes."

-managed 3 flights in 1951 and then put in for repairs and a chance
+in 1951 and then put in for repairs and a chance for the improvements

-1951, however this was removed.
-In 1952 a larger set of de Havilland
+was removed.
+In 1952 a larger set of de Havilland planes were

-planes were fitted and made the ship quiet controllable.
-Only
+fitted and made the ship quiet controllable.
+Only eleven flights

-eleven flights were made through lack of funds, the last flight
+were made through lack of funds, the last flight made on 16th

 and we'll be happy to add them to the site for you